1.Anon.Pertussis – United States, 1997–2000. Morbidity and Mortality Weekly Report 2002; 51: 73–76.

 3.Baron S, et al. Epidemiology of pertussis in French hospitals in 1993 and 1994: thirty years after a routine use of vaccination.
 Pediatric Infectious Disease Journal 1998; 17: 412–418.

-4.HE de Melker , Pertussis in The Netherlands: an outbreak despite high levels of immunization with whole-cell vaccine.
+4.de Melker HE, et al. Pertussis in The Netherlands: an outbreak despite high levels of immunization with whole-cell vaccine.
 Emerging Infectious Diseases 1997; 3: 175–178.

-6.HE de Melker , The incidence of Bordetella pertussis infections estimated in the population from a combination of serological surveys.
+6.de Melker HE, et al. The incidence of Bordetella pertussis infections estimated in the population from a combination of serological surveys.
 Journal of Infection 2006; 53: 106–113.

 12.CDC.Updated recommendations for use of tetanus toxoid, reduced diphtheria toxoid and acellular pertussis vaccine (Tdap) in pregnant women and persons who have or anticipate having close contact with an infant aged <12 months – Advisory Committee on Immunization Practices (ACIP), 2011.
 Morbidity and Mortality Weekly Reports 2011; 60: 1424–1426.

 13.Anderson RM, May RM.
 Age-related changes in the rate of disease transmission: implications for the design of vaccination programmes.
 Journal of Hygiene 1985; 94: 365–436.

 14.Grenfell BT, Anderson RM.
 Pertussis in England and Wales: an investigation of transmission dynamics and control by mass vaccination.
 Proceedings of the Royal Society of London, Series B 1989; 236: 213–252.

 15.Hethcote HW.
 An age-structured model for pertussis transmission.
 Mathematical Biosciences 1997; 145: 89–136.